The Hidden Cost of “Value Engineering”

 – How is the substitute product made cheaper – through inferior materials, components, or labour cost?

-– Will the substitute last under public-use conditions?
+– How long will the substitute last under public-use conditions?

 – What’s its real-world track record?

-– How soon will it need to be replaced and generate waste?
+– How soon will it be replaced, and how much waste will be generated?

 – Who’s responsible when it fails – the specifier, the manufacturer, the contractor, or the asset owner?